chipsalliance/riscv-dv/README.md

 ...
 ```

-A few pre-defined configurations can be found under "target" directory, you can
-run with these targets if it matches your processor specification.
+You can then run the generator with "--custom_target <target_dir>"

 ```
-// Run regression with RV32IMC configuration
-python3 run.py --target rv32imc
+// You need to manually specify isa and mabi for your custom target python3 run.py --custom_target <target_dir> --isa <isa> --mabi <mabi>
+...
 ```

 ### Setup the memory map